 “What about drugs?’

 “Drugs were around when we were playing at various studios, but that’s a Hollywood hazard.
 Nicholson spiked his punch with acid.
-All I remember was I had the greatest orgy of my life in his cabana.
+All I remember I shared with him the greatest orgy of my life in his cabana.
 He took the bows.
-Only the girls let it be known that I was the real stud.”
+The girls let it be known that I was the real stud.”

 “Also, I have my lawyer working on contracts, music rights and royalties, and hiring the back-up band for Dewayne.
 If the studio threatens to sic their lawyers on us, tell them to call Jay in Miami.”